Greenwood flying and Fred flailing: How does Ronaldo fit in at Man Utd?

 This was Solskjaer’s 100th Premier League game in charge of United, and while he has had some difficult team selection decisions to make since he took charge, perhaps the most challenging are now coming up.

-In attack, though, he now has Ronaldo, Sancho, Greenwood, James, Cavani, Marcus Rashford, Anthony Martial and arguably Paul Pogba, who is better further up the pitch, to choose from.
+In attack, he now has Ronaldo, Sancho, Greenwood, James, Cavani, Marcus Rashford, Anthony Martial and, arguably, Paul Pogba, who is better further up the pitch, to choose from.
 An impressive roll call on paper, but how will it work in reality as he bids to feed every mouth?

 "He’s not been signed to sit on the bench, of course he’s not," Solskjaer said of Ronaldo post-match.
 "He’s going to make us a better team, of course."

-So if Ronaldo is going to start, then United's overall performance here may be a concerning vision of what is come going forward.
+So if Ronaldo is going to start, who misses out?
+And will his presence be enough to eradicate the issues that made United's overall performance here a concerning vision of what is to come moving forward.

 With Sancho handed his full debut and James preferred on the left, Pogba was pushed deeper to partner Fred in the double pivot at the base of United’s midfield.
 Needless to say, it did not work.

-United's lack of midfield control led to Wolves dominating the first hald, while United failed to register a shot on target.
-Their performance was so bad that former club captain Roy Keane joked during his half-time analysis on Sky Sports that he hoped Ronaldo was not watching or he would change his mind about the transfer.
+United's lack of midfield control led to Wolves dominating the first half, while United failed to register a shot on target.
+Their performance was so bad that former club captain Roy Keane joked during his half-time analysis on Sky Sports that he hoped Ronaldo was not watching or he would change his mind about the transfer!

 It has been obvious for some time now that United need an elite defensive midfielder.
 Club chiefs are not naive enough to think that it is not a position that needs strengthening either, and that is why Declan Rice, among others, has been monitored for a while.